ndgeniebla/phaser-mkdocs/docs/03-creating-game-objects.md

     If you wanted to make a game where a character moves left and right, you would have to use the same strategy for the X axis.

 <br>
-3. Now we need to make sure that when a key is not being pressed, the paddles stop.
-We can do this by calling the `player1` and `player2` `setVelocityY` methods in the update function and assigning a velocity of 0 to the paddles.
+3. Make sure that when a key is not being pressed, the paddles stop.
+Call the `player1` and `player2` `setVelocityY` methods in the update function and assigning a velocity of 0 to the paddles.

 ``` JS title="game.js" linenums="1" hl_lines="4-5"